Property Rights Acquisition and Mitigation Plan

 The Diversion Authority has adopted a thorough process for acquiring property.
 The mission of the Authority is to acquire necessary property in compliance with State and Federal guidelines and in accordance with the philosophy of being friendly, fair, and flexible to those whose property is required for the project.

 Some of the recommended mitigation steps for cemeteries include protective berms, access changes, debris fencing, anchoring headstones, and/or raising the site.
-The previously completed cemetery studies can be found here.
+The previously completed cemetery studies can be found at here.

 Clean Up Plans

 Operation of the Project will result in the staging and retention of flood waters upstream of the Fargo-Moorhead metro area.
 The upstream retention area will impact a different amount of acres for each flood event depending on the magnitude of the flood.
 The Diversion Authority will obtain flowage easements on the properties that are within a defined mitigation area.
 The flowage easement will compensate property owners for the impacts associated with the Project.
 However, in recognition that operation of the upstream retention area may cause debris (logs, straw, trash, etc.) to accumulate within and along the edges of the upstream retention area, the Diversion Authority has developed post-operation debris clean-up plans for both private and public properties.
 The private-lands debris clean-up plan is patterned after the “clean-up week” approached used in the metro area where items to be disposed of are piled up at the curb.
 The public-lands repair and debris clean-up plan is patterned after the approach FEMA uses for post-disaster damage assessment and reimbursement where local government units are reimbursed for cleanup costs.